jballands/united/README.md

 ## Installation

-This repo is code for two [AWS Lambda](https://aws.amazon.com/lambda/) functions.Â If you want to integrate this into your Slack team, follow the following steps:
+This repo is code for two [AWS Lambda](https://aws.amazon.com/lambda/) functions.
+If you want to integrate this into your Slack team, follow the following steps:

 ### Prerequisites